 Based on review of research literature in the diverse areas of accounting, the development and design of an accounting research project in the student's area of choice employing relevant technology and statistical analysis.

-Prerequisites: Admission to the MAcc Program, AC 425, AC 621, and AC 624.
+Prerequisite: Admission to the Master of Accountancy program and AC 621, AC 624, and AC 627.